How To Use Behavioural Science To Boost Conversions

 “Conversion rates area a measure of your ability to persuade visitors to take the action you want them to take.
 They’re a reflection of your effectiveness at satisfiying customers.
 For you to achieve your goals, visitors must first achieve theirs.”
 Bryan Eisenberg, Founder & CMO at IdealSpot – – (from The Growth Strategy That’s Being Ignored).

 To persuade users we need to understand the nature of human decision making.
-Behavioural science and behavioural economics in particular can helps us identify how the mind operates and what mechanisms are involved in human decision making?
-But also what are the main forces that shape behaviour?
-To what extent do factors such as emotions, context, past experience and social influence drive behaviour?
+Behavioural science and behavioural economics in particular can helps us identify how the mind operates and what mechanisms are involved in human decision making.
+Behavioural economics can also guide us on the forces that shape behaviour and the extent to which emotions, context, past experience and social influence drive decision making.

-Behavioural science examines both of these aspects of human decision-making.
-Behavioural economics for instance covers the analysis of our cognitive function, but also social, contextual and emotional factors that shape human behaviour.
+Marketers can use behavioural economics to design strategies for behavioural change.
 Neuroscience is making great advances in understanding how our brains respond to different types of stimulus.
 Most of these factors are largely ignored by the field of economics and yet much of marketing theory has been influenced by economic thinking.
 Behavioural economics though seeks to address these shortcomings and help us better model human behaviour.

 For example are people really rational, independent thinkers?
 In the book Herd, Mark Earls points out that humans are “super social apes” and we constantly monitor and copy the behaviour of others.
 We align with groups we wish to associate with (herd theory) or copy others to learn new ideas and behaviour (social learning).
 This means we are automatically drawn towards brands that people in our social networks buy.
 In this respect we are almost the exact opposite of the agents that economists assume we are.

-Behavioural science therefore allows us to gain a deeper understanding of the decision making process and the factors that influence user behaviour.
+Behavioural economics allows us to gain a deeper understanding of the decision making process and the factors that influence user behaviour.
 So what are the practical implications and how can we use them to improve the persuasiveness of our digital marketing activity?
-Below are six key insights and implications for CRO.
+Below are six key insights and implications from behavioural economics for CRO.

 1. What About The Subconscious Brain?

-Marketing is often ineffective because it fails to target both the conscious and non-conscious parts of the brain to get an emotional response.
-A purely rational argument does not communicate to the part of the mind that makes most of our decisions, but at the same time behavioural science cannot save a poorly designed product or weak value proposition.
+Marketing is often ineffective because it fails to target both the conscious (rational) and non-conscious parts of the brain to get an emotional response.
+A purely rational argument may not communicate to the part of the mind that makes most of our decisions.

 This concept of the mind has been further supported by Professor Gerald Zaltman whose research suggests that up to 95% of our purchase decisions are made by our non-conscious brain.
 Roger Dooley also makes the point in the book The Growth Strategy That’s Being Ignored.